psychemedia/island-storynotes/odo.md

 and men.
 I especially exhort you, who are my own flesh, to cultivate unceasingly the society of good and wise men, and to submit to their rule in all things, if you desire to possess durable glory.
-From the teaching of pious philoso- phers you will learn to discern good from evil, to adhere to justice on all occasions, and to spare no pains in avoiding iniquity ; to be merciful protectors of the weak, the poor, and the pious, while you bridle and put down the proud and
+From the teaching of pious philosophers you will learn to discern good from evil, to adhere to justice on all occasions, and to spare no pains in avoiding iniquity ; to be merciful protectors of the weak, the poor, and the pious, while you bridle and put down the proud and